 The City Different ⇔ Santa Fe

-Day 3: Head back into town to see the Georgia O'Keeffe Museum.
-Grab lunch at Beestro Bistro (menu changes daily-ish, try the Dutch Chicken sando...one of the best we ever had).
+Head back into town to see the Georgia O'Keeffe Museum.
+This is a must do!
+New to Georgia O'Keeffe's artwork, learn more here.
+Next, grab lunch at Beestro Bistro (menu changes daily-ish, try the Dutch Chicken sando...one of the best we ever had).
 Walk through Canyon Road and experience over 100 art galleries and studios in a half-mile.
 Spend the evening back at the Railyard and catch dinner and a movie at Violet Crown which offers good locally sourced food (and drink) and reserved seating.

 And....
 Other local recs we did not get to try: